ovidiuch/aufond/README.md

 # $AUFOND_PATH will always be defined on this machine, for this user
 mkdir -p $AUFOND_PATH && cd $AUFOND_PATH

-# We ensure Git in installed and fetch the aufond repo for the install script
+# Ensure Git is installed and fetch the aufond repo for the install script
 aptitude install -y git && git clone https://github.com/skidding/aufond.git .

 # Setup project